 Welcome to the Turtle Rescue League

-What is the Turtle Rescue League ?
-We are a non-profit organization based in New England, with a dedicated staff and members from all across the USA, committed to helping turtles.
+The Turtle Rescue League is a non-profit organization based in New England, with a dedicated staff and members from all across the USA, committed to helping turtles.

-We have a Turtle Rescue vehicle to do road retrieval and to rush turtles to the 'hospital' if needed.
+We have a Turtle Rescue vehicle to do road retrieval and to rush turtles to a treatment facility if needed.
 We have a small sanctuary where turtles can live when they are being rehabilitated or waiting to be adopted, and above all, we have a dedicated staff that will do anything to help the turtles.
 We are always in need of donations, both money and equipment.
 If you would like to donate please click here.

 Our mission is to keep turtles a part of the future and not a thing of the past

 We accomplish this through education, conservation, rehabilitation and incubation programs

 Teaching people of all ages and walks of life about turtles that live in their back yard and around the world is one of the most powerful ways to help turtles.
 Knowing turtles' needs, and how we can all help, is key to keeping them a part of our future.

 We do more than just teach about wild turtles.
 We also educate pet owners how to better care for the turtles they have.
 Ask about our many programs we have for adults and school aged children.